Anish99594/CiviLink/README.md

 ![Dashboard Preview](assets/DashboardImage.png)

-# 🗳️ Liquid Democracy - Network States Governance
+# 🗳️ CiviLink - Network States Governance

 A revolutionary governance system combining direct democracy, delegation, and quadratic voting for truly decentralized decision-making.
 Built for the future of network states and DAOs.